CPequeno/Time-Series/Ergodicity.md

 which is useful for detecting first-order autocorrelation in the residuals of regression models.
 By comparing the residuals' behavior over time, it tells us whether the model has captured all relevant temporal patterns or if it needs adjustments (e.g., by including lagged variables, trends, or seasonality).
 Values around 2 suggest that the model residuals are independent, while values much smaller or larger than 2 indicate potential autocorrelation issues.
 Why?
 Because, when there is no autocorrelation, the numerator of the DW formula (the sum of squared differences between consecutive residuals) is not systematically large or small, and the denominator (the sum of squared residuals) is balanced.
 If the difference between the current and past errors is not random, it suggests the presence of either positive (DW < 2) or negative (DW > 2) autocorrelation.
 However, it is important to note that a DW statistic around 2 does not guarantee the absence of autocorrelation.
 Instead, it serves more as a rule of thumb.
 In contrast, a value that is substantially lower or higher than 2 can be confidently interpreted as indicating the presence of autocorrelation —either positive or negative, respectively.

-Next, I create a matrix of two columns and N rows to store the statistics for each realization of both processes too.
+Next, I built a matrix with two columns (one for each process) and N rows (one for each simulation) to store the statistics defined above.

 ```julia